 In the event of an infringement or violation, we may face litigation and may be prevented from pursuing product development or commercialization.
 We may receive in the future, notice of claims of infringement of other parties' proprietary rights.
+We may not have the financial resources to defend against claims of infringement by other parties.
 Infringement or other claims could be asserted or prosecuted against us in the future and it is possible that past or future assertions or prosecutions could harm our business.